coreos/rpm-ostree/docs/treefile.md

    which will be filtered out.
 If a package listed in the manifest ("manifest package") indirectly hard depends on one of these packages, it will be a fatal error.
 If a manifest package recommends one of these packages, the recommended package will simply be omitted.
-It is also a fatal error to include a package both as a manifest package and in the blacklist.
+It is also a fatal error to include a package both as a manifest package and in the exclusion list.

-   An example use case for this is for Fedora CoreOS, which will blacklist the `python` and `python3` packages to ensure that nothing included in the OS starts depending on it in the future.
+   An example use case for this is for Fedora CoreOS, which will exclude the `python` and `python3` packages to ensure that nothing included in the OS starts depending on it in the future.

  * `repo-packages`: Array of objects, optional: Set of packages to install from